Four ways you can find out about me and my photography:

 At the age of eight, my first camera was one of those boxy Kodak 126-format Instamatics, which, I’ve convinced myself, I remember finding very limiting.
 That affair was soon superseded by the first of a succession of second-hand SLRs—Minoltas and a few prime lenses to begin with.
 I shot in manual mode—fastidiously scribbling notes next to frame numbers so I could complete the feedback loop when my images came back from the lab—sufficient reason to cherish the immediate feedback on modern digital cameras.

 Today, most of my camera gear is professional-grade Nikon.
-Currently a D800E, the usual f2.8 lens suspects, a couple of tilt-shifts, a few prime lenses to keep me moving my feet, and neutral density filters to help deliver as much as possible on the “get it right in camera” mantra.
+Currently a D800E, the usual “holy trinity” lens suspects, a couple of tilt-shifts lenses, a few primes to keep me moving my feet, and neutral density filters to help deliver as much as possible on the “get it right in camera” mantra.

 About ten years ago, people began paying me to take photographs and to teach them about their cameras and photography.
 I began leading photography classes in 2006.
 I started developing and leading photography holidays the following year.